 In 2018, Kathy was commissioned by a professional theater to adapt her first book into a theater-for-youth play.
 Of her nine produced short plays, one was published in New Monologues for Women by Women, Vol II and another was nominated as best original play in Austin’s 2016 B. Iden Payne awards.

-Genevieve is a full-time storyteller whose work as a writer and photographer has been seen on Oprah.com, The Good Mother Project, Love in the Rockies, Wedding Bells Magazine, The Huffington Post, and among her online community of 35,000 people.
-Genevieve’s first book, Her Own Wild Winds, was published in September of 2016 and her second book, Solace, will be released in the Fall of 2019.
+Genevieve is a full-time storyteller whose work as a writer and photographer has been seen on Oprah.com, The Good Mother Project, Love in the Rockies, Wedding Bells Magazine, the Huffington Post, and among her online community of 35,000 people.
+Genevieve’s first book, Her Own Wild Winds, was published in September of 2016 and her second book, Solace, was released in the fall of 2019.
 RTC projects Gen has been integral to include Terlato Wines and First United Bank.